Isabella of Fife: Crowning the Bruce

-The Comyns were the most powerful family in Scotland and had dominated political life in the country for decades but they had rivals the most formidable of whom were the Bruce Clan.
-Neither family however, had succeeded in uniting the country behind their to the throne left vacant by the premature death of the Maid of Norway, that decision after all claims had been thoroughly researched by a specially appointed Commission had been left to King Edward I of England, the supposedly impartial arbiter of competing ambitions.
+The Comyn’s was the most powerful family in Scotland and had dominated political life in the country for decades, but they had rivals, the most formidable of whom were the Bruce Clan.
+Neither family however, had succeeded in uniting the country behind their claim to the throne left vacant by the premature death of the Maid of Norway, that decision after all claims had been thoroughly researched by a specially appointed Commission had been left to King Edward I of England, the supposedly impartial arbiter of competing ambitions.

 Following the rout of his army Balliol surrendered himself to Edward and on 27 July in a ceremony that saw the insignia of his rank torn from his royal robes earning him the name Toom Tabard, or Empty Coat, he was forced to abdicate.

 Henceforth, Scotland would be ruled by English officials and their Scottish Allies appointed directly from London, but Edward’s victory was not as decisive as he might at first have imagined for his humiliation of King John Balliol had seen Scotland, though divided as it always was, rise in armed revolt culminating on 11 September 1297 in the defeat of a large English Army at the Battle of Stirling Bridge.

 Scottish independence had been restored under the Guardianship of the victor at Stirling William Wallace but it was to be fleeting and a little less than a year later the English army under the personal command of Edward I routed a much smaller Scottish force at Falkirk and William Wallace, though he escaped the carnage, was forced to resign and go into hiding.